Financial advisor websites serve several electronic marketing roles:

-- How many investors had an immediate need to talk now?
+- How many investors had an immediate need to schedule an interview?

 - How many investors had a deferred need?

-The more sales opportunities that are created by advisor websites the more clients they produce for their firms – now and in the future.
+The more sales opportunities that are created by financial advisor websites the more clients they produce for their firms – both now and in the future.

 Most investors have very little knowledge about advisors, their credentials, their compliance records, their planning and investment services, and their methods of compensation.
-This makes them vulnerable to lower quality advisors and advisors with the best sales skills, and the advisors with the best personalities.
+This makes them vulnerable to lower quality advisors, the advisors with the best sales skills, and the advisors with the best personalities.
 Note, none of these characteristics have anything to do with the advisors’ competence or trustworthiness.

-However, the Internet opens to door to vast amounts of information on financial advisor websites that help them make better financial decisions starting with selecting the best financial advisors.
+The Internet opens the door to vast amounts of information on financial advisors and third-party websites that help them make better decisions starting with selecting the best financial advisors.

-Financial advisor websites should be the source of information that investors rely on to learn more about financial advisors and the firms that own the websites.
+Financial advisor websites should be the source of information that investors rely on to learn more about financial advisors and the firms that they work for.

-One of an investor’s biggest fears is selecting the wrong advisor.
-This is even more true if they have had a bad experience with a previous advisor.
+One of an investor’s biggest fears is selecting an incompetent or unethical financial advisor.
+This fear is exacerbated ten-fold if they have had a bad experience with a previous advisor.

-Their risk escalates when their only source of information is the advisor.
+Their risk also escalates when their only source of information is the advisor.
 Astute investors know information that is controlled by financial advisors can be manipulated by the advisors This is one of the primary reasons why increasing numbers of investors use the Internet to find and research advisors.

-The Internet is not only the investors’ best source of valuable information about financial advisors, they can also maintain their anonymity while they are learning, and they can determine who they want to contact and when they initiate the contact.
+The Internet is not only the investors’ best source of valuable information about financial advisors, they can also maintain their anonymity while they are conducting their research and they can determine who they want to contact when they are ready to start their interview processes.